-If you’re looking for market beating investment ideas, consider the award-winning value and dividend Worthington Stock Letter.
-Grab your no risk trial to The Worthington Stock Letter by clicking here.
+If you’re looking for market-beating investment ideas, consider the award-winning value and dividend Worthington Stock Letter.
+Grab your no-risk trial to The Worthington Stock Letter by clicking here.

 “If I’m beating the performance of leading investment newsletters priced from $495 to $1,999 a year, I feel that my stock newsletter, at a tiny fraction of their price, is an absolute bargain.” –Michael

 Value Investors Association LLC is not a registered financial investment firm.
 This newsletter is provided for informational purposes only.
 Please consult a certified financial consultant before making any investments or purchasing any stocks.
-Information contained herein was derived from sources believed to be reliable.
+The information contained herein was derived from sources believed to be reliable.
 However, no guarantees can be made concerning the completeness or accuracy of said information.
 Nothing herein should be construed as an offer or the solicitation of an offer to buy or sell any security.
 The Editor and employees/contractors of this newsletter may have positions in and may from time-to-time buy or sell any security mentioned herein.
 Past performance is no guarantee of future results. © 2018